First Foundation Bank Review

 Is First Foundation Bank reputable?

-First Foundation Bank is considered to be a reputable bank and is well-capitalized.
+First Foundation Bank is considered to be a reputable bank that is FDIC insured, and uses bank-level security.

 Is First Foundation Bank FDIC insured?